scsarver/ssl_research/README.md

       `./break_ssl.sh`
     Here will show a series of comments and commands issued removing Equifax and GeoTrust certificates form the system and demonstrating verbosely https requests being made that fail.
 - Run the third bash script to fix your virtual machines operating system certificates.
-      `./break_ssl.sh`
+      `./reset_ssl.sh`
-    Here will show a series of comments and commands issued that repaire the changes made by the break_ssl.sh script.
+    Here will show a series of comments and commands issued that repair the changes made by the break_ssl.sh script.

 #### Ubuntu 12.04 and SSL